SilleBille/patogith/README.md

 # patogith
 A simple tool for Pagure to GitHub migration.

+*Remember to test the process before doing it on production!*

 ## Installation
 The library is written with 389-ds-base repository in mind.
 You need to change a few things to make it work for your repo.
 Please, go to `lib/patogith/__init__.py`, look at the comment section at the top of the file and modify it according to your needs.